OWASP/CheatSheetSeries/cheatsheets/XSS_Filter_Evasion_Cheat_Sheet.md

 ### HTML+TIME in XML

-This attack only works in Internet Explorer and Netscape 8.1 in IE rendering engine mode and remember that you need to be between HTML and BODY tags for this to work:
+This attack only works in IE and remember that you need to be between HTML and BODY tags for this to work:

 ```
 <HTML><BODY>